Last updated: March 1, 2023

 While many of the above camping fridges look like your typical esky, they are much heavier.
 This has a profound impact on their portability.

-Some large units, like the Evakool 40L Drawer Fridge Freezer, are meant to be installed in the boot and never moved.
-If you need something highly portable, you’ll have to settle for a smaller capacity fridge.
+Some large units are meant to be installed in the boot and never moved.
+If you need something highly portable, you’ll have to settle for a smaller-capacity fridge.

 For a comfortable chair, check out our list of best camping chairs for some great options.
 Also have a look at our list of best camping tables for those outdoor dinner and lunch sessions.